 Bidwell Park is "divided" by Manzanita Avenue.
 The area west of Manzanita Avenue is referred to as Lower Park and the area to the east is referred to as Middle and Upper Park.
 The noticeable difference between Lower, Middle and Upper is the terrain.
 Upper Park is located in the foothills of the Sierra Nevada Mountains.
 It has steep terrain and contains many rock formations, including the unique Chico Formation sandstone and Lovejoy Basalt rocks.
 Lower Park is flat and level with a thick canopy of trees which provide ample shade for the visitor.
 Click here for Images of Bidwell Park.

-Click link to donate now.
-All proceeds benefit the Park!
+Healthy Park!
+Healthy Chico!
+Click the link to donate now.

 Education and Information Center